matteo-lussana/arduino-button-slider-panel/README.md

 # arduino-button-slider-panel
-Goal: create a control panel composed by buttons and sliders in order to use it as macro pad and audio mixer for a Windows PC.
+Project: create a control panel composed by buttons and sliders in order to use it as macro pad and audio mixer for a Windows PC.
 The control panel is created with an Arduino board and [deej open-source project](https://github.com/omriharel/deej)\
 <img src="./images/photo.png" width="500">